mcroning/PRProp3D/README.md

 ![image](https://github.com/user-attachments/assets/9e7cf421-2238-4a54-bd5f-02f3b7630168)

 Now it is just the z step related artifacts that remain.
-These can be decreased by reducing the longitudinal step size from 20 $\mu m$ to 5 $\mu m$ ath the cost of increasing the computation time to 270 seconds
+These can be decreased by reducing the longitudinal step size from 20 $\mu m$ to 5 $\mu m$ at the cost of increasing the computation time to 270 seconds

 ![image](https://github.com/user-attachments/assets/e10ed2ae-80ee-48c0-8baf-e71cd3a94e50)

+Explanation of parameters
+gain length product: The standard interaction strength used in the plane wave photorefractive theory.
+It is the coupling constant $\gamma$ times the length $\ell$ of the interaction region.